To Email Blast or Not to Email Blast

-Email blasts may be one of the most contentious pieces of the marketing puzzle.
-There are those who swear by their effectiveness.
-And there are others who deride their spammy nature and low engagement numbers.
+Email blasts may be one of the most contentious marketing puzzle pieces.
+Some swear by their effectiveness--but others deride their spammy nature and low engagement numbers.
+So, who's right?

-Then there are those who will tell you that email as a whole is a dying medium and not to bother.
+Then some will tell you that email is a dying medium and not to bother.

 First things first, let’s nip that pernicious myth in the bud.
 Email is by no means a dying technology, not even close.
-There are 3.9 billion active email users worldwide and over the last 4 years, daily email traffic has increased 5% year over year.
+There are 4.25 billion active email users worldwide, and over the last four years, daily email traffic has increased by 5% yearly.

 OK, so email is here to stay.
-What does any of this mean for the title question: To blast or not to blast?
-Would you hate us if we said, “it depends?”
+What does this mean for the title question: To blast or not to blast?
+Would you hate us if we said, "It depends?"
+Let's see what the right Email Marketing approach is.

-Here’s our easy to follow, 3-step process to determine if email blasts are a viable option for you and your unique marketing situation.
+Here's our easy-to-follow, three-step process to determine if email blasts are viable for you and your unique marketing situation.
 Look at your current campaigns and those in development.
 Run them through these steps.
-Then, once you’ve gone through all the steps, you can decide for yourself if an email blast will help you reach your marketing plan and goals or not.
+Then, once you've gone through all the steps, you can decide whether an email blast will help you reach your marketing plan and goals.

 Step 1: What is an Email Blast, anyway?